containerd/nydus-snapshotter/docs/configure_nydus.md

 ```

 The Nydus snapshotter will get the new secret and parse the authorization.
 If your new Pod uses a private registry, then this authentication information will be used to pull the image from the private registry.

+## Metrics

+Nydusd records metrics in its own format.
+The metrics are exported via a HTTP server on top of unix domain socket.
+Nydus-snapshotter fetches the metrics and convert them in to Prometheus format which is exported via a network address.
+Nydus-snapshotter by default does not fetch metrics from nydusd.
+You can enable the nydusd metrics download by assigning an network address to `metrics.address` in nydus-snapshotter's toml [configuration file](../../misc/snapshotter/config.toml).

+## Diagnose

+A system controller can be ran insides nydus-snapshotter.
+By setting `system.enable` to `true`,  nydus-snapshotter will start a simple HTTP serve on unix domain socket `system.address` path and exports some internal working status to users.
+The address defaults to `$ROOT/system.sock`